 Will Smith's "AND WHAT THE HELL IS THAT SMELL?!" line while ranting about having to drag an unconscious alien through the desert in his parachute when he could have had a day off for the Fourth of July was not in the original script: the desert setting that they were filming in was actually the salt flats near Great Salt Lake in Utah.
 Great Salt Lake is home to brine shrimp.
 When they die, the bodies sink to the bottom of the lake (which isn't very deep) and decompose.
 When the wind kicks up just right, the bottom mud is disturbed and the smell of millions of decaying brine shrimp can be very very bad.
-Apparently, nobody warned Will Smith.
-(Roland Emmerich also said that he would have loved to let Smith improvise how much as he could, given how hilarious the scene turned out)
+Apparently, nobody warned Will.
+(Roland Emmerich also said that he would have loved to let Smith improvise as much as he could, given how hilarious the scene turned out).

 Homaged/Parodied in one of the later Metal Slug games as a cutscene once the Big Bad ship starts to fire its big beam.
 An antique plane flies into the beam and...

 Kevin Spacey was Dean Devlin's first choice to play President Whitmore, as they were high school friends.
 Matthew Perry was also considered to play Jimmy.